 (30) Chile (6) – Impressions: Finally in this diary from Chile I will, as before, try to write down a few summarising views and impressions from what we experienced during our 43 days in Chile.

-In Brasil we went to Rio de Janeiro, the Historic Town of Ouro Preto and the Central Amazon Conservation Complex.
+In Brazil we went to Rio de Janeiro, the Historic Town of Ouro Preto and the Central Amazon Conservation Complex.
 In Ecuador we visited Quito, and the Sangay National Park.
 The heritage sites in Peru were Lima, Cuzco and Machu Picchu.
 We did not see any such places in Bolivia, but in Chile we went to the City of Valparaíso and the Churches of Chiloé.

 This copy of The South American Handbook was our invaluable source of information throughout our journey.
 It was very helpful, and upon returning home we sent them a letter with suggestions for improvements and corrections.